-Spring III will be the time when teacher leaders and their committees finalize their action research projects and when the campus/district collects data for the PBS evaluation.
-Both Fall III and Spring III activities will also include continuous work on vertical curriculum alignment (CScope), operational efficiency regarding the comprehensive formative assessment system, continuation of the social services support in creating community-oriented schools, targeted professional development, sustained support from the district Shepherd/BISD, staff incentives and rewards, the management of the teacher/principal evaluation system, operational flexibility and learning times for implementing strategies leading to improved student achievement and graduation rates, and of course, face to face training and follow-up monitoring in instructional strategies.
+Spring III) Will be the time when teacher leaders and their committees finalize their action research projects and when the campus/district collects data for the PBS evaluation.
+Both Fall III and Spring III activities will also include continuous work on vertical curriculum alignment (CScope), operational efficiency regarding the comprehensive formative assessment system, continuation of the social services support in creating community-oriented schools, targeted professional development and on-site coaching for teachers and campus administration, sustained support from the district Shepherd/BISD, staff incentives and rewards, the management of the teacher/principal evaluation system, operational flexibility and learning times for implementing strategies leading to improved student achievement and graduation rates, and of course, face to face training and follow-up monitoring in instructional strategies.
+The campus leadership team will attend the School Exceeding Expectations Spring Conference.
 SIRC campus/district profiles and the district/campus CNA and prioritizing of needs will also be threaded through and the basis of each decision made at the campus and district levels.
 Monitoring of continuous improvement formative assessments will be constant.
 Alignment to performance goals is also of topmost importance at all juncture points.
 Formative assessments will be constantly used to evaluate proximity to reaching goals.
 On February and May 1, 2013, Year 3 Spring, the campus will submit its quarterly implementation reports to TEA.